kubeflow/kfp-tekton/tekton_kfp_guide.md

 1. Visit [KFP Tekton User Guide](/samples/kfp-user-guide) and start learning how to use Kubeflow pipeline.

+1. Visit [KFP Tekton Admin Guide](/samples/kfp-admin-guide) for how to configure kfp-tekton with different settings.

 ## Verify installation

 1. Check the resources deployed correctly in namespace `kubeflow`